HTP-complete rings of rational numbers: Introduction

+This article continues a program by the author of approaching $HTP(\Q)$ by viewing the collection of all subrings of $\Q$ as a topological space in this way and considering the ``common'' behavior of the sets $HTP(R)$.
+Certain properties hold of $HTP(R)$ for every $R$ in a ``large'' set of rings (corresponding to a subset of measure $1$ within Cantor space, say, or to a comeager subset), while other properties occur less frequently.
+In turn, that program fits within the broader framework of examining $HTP(R)$ for subrings $R\subseteq\Q$ in general, an endeavor that includes the notable work of Poonen \cite{P03,P09} and many others.
+The results in Section \ref{sec:construction} here may be seen as fitting into the larger program, whereas the results in Sections \ref{sec:enumops} and \ref{sec:definability} are mainly of interest within the smaller program.

 The jump $W'$ of a set $W\subseteq\P$ is readily seen to give an upper bound for the complexity of the set $HTP(R_W)$, which is always c.e.\ relative to $W$.
 It is known from work in \cite{KM19} that for many subrings $R_W$ of $\Q$, the complexity of $HTP(R_W)$ is strictly below that of $W'$; this will be generalized here in Theorem \ref{thm:JK}.
 In contrast, in Section \ref{sec:construction}, we will show that sets $W$ with $HTP(R_W)\equiv_1 W'$ are ubiquitous, in the sense that they exist within every Turing degree.
 Such sets will be said to be \emph{HTP-complete}.
 In Section \ref{sec:enumops} we will consider the weaker relationship of Turing-reducibility between $HTP(R_W)$ and $W'$, whereas in Section \ref{sec:definability} we will consider consequences that would follow in case $\Z$ has an existential definition in $\Q$ -- which is an open question, and represents the strongest conjecture normally considered about the difficulty of deciding $HTP(\Q)$.
 (If such an existential definition exists, then $HTP(\Z)$ itself $1$-reduces to $HTP(\Q)$, and therefore so does the Halting Problem.)
-Before that, Sections \ref{sec:background} and \ref{sec:HTPcomplete} provide lemmas established earlier in \cite{EMPS15} and \cite{KM19}, that will be of use in the subsequent sections.
-For basic information about computability theory, \cite{S87} remains an excellent source, and \cite{R67} is also helpful.
+Before that, Sections \ref{sec:background} and \ref{sec:HTPcomplete} provide lemmas established earlier in \cite{EMPS15} and \cite{KM19}, which will be of use in the subsequent sections.
+For basic information about computability theory, \cite{S87} remains an excellent source, but \cite{R67} will be more helpful for the concept of enumeration reducibility in Section \ref{sec:enumops}.